 As supervisor of technical support at USC’s Marine Facility, Dr. Pieper oversaw marine technicians and aided other scientists in shipboard operations and technical support.
 He was a member of the steering group that developed a Technical Support Committee within UNOLS (University National Oceanographic Laboratory System) to coordinate technical aspects of research at sea.

 Dr. Pieper was trained and certified in SCUBA at the University of California, Santa Barbara.
 He also holds a NAUI certification and was a certified diver at USC.
 He was a Red Cross certified sailing instructor and taught sailing classes in Santa Barbara for both the University and the Red Cross.
 He is presently a Red Cross-certified Community First Aid and Safety Instructor, Lifeguard, Water Safety Instructor and Lifeguard Training Instructor.
-He has been a lifeguard at El Camino College since 1989, and teaches Lifeguard Training at Marymount College.
-He has also taught Boy Scouts Lifeguarding at the Cabrillo Beach Youth Waterfront Sports Center.
+He was a lifeguard at El Camino College from 1989 – 2012 and taught lifeguard training at Marymount College.
+He also taught Boy Scouts lifeguarding at the Cabrillo Beach Youth Waterfront Sports Center.

-Dr. Pieper is a member of the Oceanographic Society, the American Society of Limnology and Oceanography, the Southern California Academy of Sciences, and the American Swim Coaches Association, and the Barbershop Harmony Society.
+Dr. Pieper is a member of the Oceanographic Society, the American Society of Limnology and Oceanography, the Southern California Academy of Sciences, the American Swim Coaches Association, and the Barbershop Harmony Society.